xihucuyudaichi/xihucuyudaichi/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with how to improve my computer ability.
 - 💬 Ask me about how to improve computer ability.
-- 📫 How to reach me: mail to me at zhenghanwei66@gmail.com .
 - 😄 Pronouns: Embarking on the journey of computer science demands a robust and resilient mindset.
 Every aspect of computing is crafted by human ingenuity; thus, if one individual can unravel its complexities, so too can I. There exists no arcane sorcery within the realm of computers.
 Rather, every element is merely a facet of knowledge that I have yet to acquire, and in due time, I shall master all its intricacies.